estvita/AsterX/README.md

 ### Installation

-[RedisJSON](https://github.com/RedisJSON/RedisJSON) is used for temporary storage of call information.
+[Redis Stack](https://redis.io/docs/latest/operate/oss_and_stack/install/archive/install-stack/) is used for temporary storage of call information.

 ```